syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 {% endtabs %}

-## Restriction of the minimum and maximum value
+## Min Max Value Restriction

 The `Value` of `DoubleTextBox` can be restricted within maximum and minimum limit.
-You can define the minimum and maximum values by setting the [MinVal](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MinValue.html) and [MaxVal](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MaxValue.html) properties.
+You can define the minimum and maximum values by setting the [MinValue](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MinValue.html) and [MaxValue](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MaxValue.html) properties.
 It allows the user to enter the value between `MinValue` and `MaxValue`.

 {% tabs %}
 {% highlight XAML %}